michalporeba/odis/docs/log.md

 ## Week 7 - ending 2022-01-31

 Many more discussions both inside and outside of the organisation, but the only material progress is the proxy setup with mitmproxy to help with validation of the protocol.

+## Week 8 - ending 2022-02-06

+Fission UCAN Check - a potentially interesting project dealing with distributed permissions by extending JWT.
+Interesting ideas on how to pass on authorisation with a chain of proofs.
+Distributed identity(ION is another option)